schersh/bivee-assets/README.md

 1. Once you've downloaded this repo, run `npm run start`.
 This will build [Modernizr](https://modernizr.com), set up the Javascript bundles, and compile the Sass.
 2. Now set up your `index.html` (or whatever templates you'd like to use for the entry page) in the project root.
 In the `head`, add links for `assets/javascripts/critical.bundle.js` and `assets/stylesheets/main.css`.
 At the bottom of the `body` tag, add a link for `assets/javascripts/bundle.js` (this is the 'non critical' JS that can loaded after everything else, like jQuery).
-2. Now do `npm run dev`.
+3. Now do `npm run dev`.
 This will set up a local server at `localhost:3000`.
 You should see your index.html page in all its glory.
 Sass and Javascript will automatically recompile when you save.
 [Browsersync](https://browsersync.io) will reload the browser each time a file changes (and it can also sync other devices, like your phone's browser, if you'd like).
+4. To compile once (for instance, if you wanted to push to production), just run `npm run build`.

 ### Configuration